-Submissions are welcomed from unpublished and unrepresented authors/illustrators or author/illustrator teams who have a wonderful story to tell that is suitable as a picture book for children aged 0-5.
+Submissions were welcomed from unpublished and unrepresented authors/illustrators or author/illustrator teams who had a wonderful story to tell that is suitable as a picture book for children aged 0-5.

 - First prize of £1000

 - The Prize includes career advice from a leading children’s book agent, publicity through the Stratford Literary Festival and a ticket to the London Book Fair

 Our 2022 Judging Panel: